WPChill/strong-testimonials/readme.txt

 Send custom notification emails to multiple admins.

 Submit the form via Ajax for use with plugins like [Popup Maker](https://wordpress.org/plugins/popup-maker/).

-#### Free Add-on

-Use the [Country Selector](https://wordpress.org/plugins/strong-testimonials-country-selector/) plugin to add a country selector to your form.
-[See the demo](https://strongdemos.com/strong-testimonials/form-examples/with-country-selector/).

 ### Displaying Testimonials